Coworking Space vs. Traditional Office Space-Which is Better?

-Cost Saving: Services like email support, IT infrastructure, internet & telecom connections, reception services, office cleaning, air conditioning, electricity and lighting, refreshments for staff and other utilities are included in the fee or charge on a pay per use basis so you don’t have to commit to long contracts and set up fees.
+Cost Saving: Services like email support, IT infrastructure, internet & telecom connections, reception services, office cleaning, air conditioning, electricity and lighting, refreshments for staff and other utilities are included in the fee or charge on a pay per use basis so tenants don’t have to commit to long contracts and set up fees.

 Move-in Condition: Most coworking spaces come equipped or fitted with furniture.
 In some cases, tenants can also customise their office space.
 Tenants can save some initial set up cost.

 Prestige Address: In Singapore, a lot of coworking spaces are located in grade A office towers.
 Therefore, renting a coworking office means you can have a prestigious business address for your company.